 Every trailer we tested was unique.
 While some of the two-wheel models were capable of hauling massive rounds of firewood, others were designed to easily load up groceries or a week's worth of camping supplies.
-We tested every trailer with their intended use.
-We also pushed them beyond what they were made to do to figure out what their real-world capacity was and how far it could be pushed.
+We tested every trailer with their intended use in mind.
+We also pushed them beyond what they were made to do in order to figure out what their real-world capacity is and how far it can be pushed.

 Ease of Towing

 We found the one wheel trailers to be significantly easier to tow than two-wheel trailers, and the one-wheel trailers with suspension were the easiest of all.
-We won't get into the concept of "unsprung weight," but there is some interesting information on the internet.
-All we know is the trailers that utilized only one wheel and suspension are significantly easier to tow.
 That being said, if you're hauling significant weight, the two-wheel trailers handle the weight much better than one.
 We loaded up each trailer and took off down dirt roads and trails to see how easy or difficult each was to tow over different terrain.

 Smoothness of Ride